PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 #### Exercise Type

 Types of exercise.
-Its values are `Buy & Hold` , `Exercise & Sell `, `Sell to Cover`.
+Its possible value can be `Buy & Hold` , `Exercise & Sell `, `Sell to Cover`.
 Default value is set to `Exercise & Sell`.

 #### Shares Sold

+Applicable only when `Exercise Type` is `Exercise & Sell ` & `Sell to Cover`.
+For other types its value is set to `-`.

-Number input field.
+Its number input field.
 It shows how many shares you are going to sell.
 Its always lower than `No of Shares Vested`.
 Decimal is not allowed.

+#### Shares Held

-Applicable only when `Exercise Type` is `Exercise & Sell ` & `Sell to Cover`.
+Applicable only when `Exercise Type` is `Buy & Hold`.
 For other types its value is set to `-`.

-#### Shares Held

-Number input field.
+Its number input field.
 It shows how many shares you are going to hold.
 Its always lower than `No of Shares Vested`.
 Decimal is not allowed.

-Applicable only when `Exercise Type` is `Buy & Hold`.
-For other types its value is set to `-`.

 #### Qualified

+Applicable only for `ISO` type.

-Date input field.
+Its date input field.
 Its a mandatory field.

-Its always either grater than `Exercise Date + 1 year + 1 day` or `Gran Date + 2 Years`.

-For e.g. If Exercise Date is `12/25/2019` then qualified date must be grater than `12/26/2020` Or If Grant Date is `01/12/2017` then qualified date must be grater than `01/12/2019`.
+Its always either grater than `Exercise Date + 1 year + 1 day`.
+For e.g. If Exercise Date is `12/25/2019` then qualified date must be grater than `12/26/2020`.

-Applicable only for `ISO` type.

 #### QSBS Qualified

-`QSBS Qualified` can be  `Yes`, `No` & `Unknown`.
+Its possible value can be `Yes`, `No` or `Unknown`.
 Default value is set to `Unknown`.

 #### Exercise Price

-Exercise Price per share when the exercise is performed.
-Its a amount and mandatory field.

-Decimal allowed field.
+Its the fixed price at which stock will be issued when it will be exercised.

+Its amount input field.
+Its mandatory field.
+Decimal is allowed.
+Default value is set to `$0.00`.

 #### Federal Tax Withholding

-User enter amount of Federal Tax Withholding.
+Applicable only when `NQSO`.

+Its amount input field.
 Decimal is allowed.
 Its a mandatory field.

 #### Stock Basis

-Calculated and disable field. `Stock Basis` = `Shares Held or Shares Sold` * `Exercise Price`.
+Its calculated field. `Stock Basis` = `Shares Held or Shares Sold` * `Exercise Price`.
 Decimal is allowed.

 #### Notes